One of the best tequila selections in the country!

 Joven aka gold, oro

 This refers to mixto tequila that tries to emulate reposados and añejos with the use of additives.
-If we have any at all it's only for comparison, if you're at Southside stick to the proper 100% agave stuff!
+If you're in a bar that serves it, best jump in an Uber to Southside and drink the proper stuff.